furbo1/create-angular-auth-nav/readme.md

-# Angular Auth Template with TailwindCSS, Passport, Bcrypt
+# Create a Fullstack* Angular Auth Navigation Project

 This CLI tool, `npx create-angular-auth-nav` provides a template for quickly setting up an Angular application with register/login functionality, utilizing Express, Passport and Bcrypt for encryption and basic navigation between pages.
 It incorporates [TailwindCSS](https://tailwindcss.com/) for its modern and responsive styling.